davecrumbacher/transcribe-powershell/README.md

 `Get-Help .\ListTranscribeJobs.ps1`

 ### Deleting Jobs
 The `DeleteTranscribeJobs.ps1` script deletes multiple Transcribe jobs.
-A filters is available to match the job name.
+A filter is available to match the job name.
 Jobs currently in progress cannot be deleted.

 ```
 C:\PS> .\DeleteTranscribeJobs.ps1 -JobNameContain sample